 By: Blonde Two

-We are hoping to host courses this spring and summer as we did in 2020.
+We are hoping to host courses this spring and summer as we did in 2020 and 2021.
 These will of course be subject to coronavirus restrictions.
 Do feel free to get in touch if you are interested in learning more about backpack camping in a sustainable and Dartmoor-friendly way.

 Dartmoor wild camping has been renamed Dartmoor backpack camping by Dartmoor National Park Authority and we agree.
 Wild camping is a fantastic way to enjoy the environment but it should always be done in a manner that looks after that environment, and doesn’t cause disturbance to other visitors.